syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge/mail-merge-options.md

 ## Restart numbering in lists

+You can restart the list numbering for each records while performing mail merge for a group in word document.

-The following code example shows how to restart the list numbering in a Word documents while performing mail merge and merging multiple Word documents.
+The following code example shows how to restart the list numbering in a Word documents while performing mail merge.

 {% tabs %}